 A final exhaustive oral examination is required in the field of the major conducted before a committee of the faculty under the direction of the professor in whose department the work is taken, which examination shall be given only after all other requirements for the Th.D. degree, including filing a dissertation, have been met.
+A candidate for the Th.D. degree must pursue his studies until he is qualified, in the judgment of the major professor in consultation with minor professors, to stand his final oral examination.
+The final oral examination shall be taken at least ten days before Commencement.
 Satisfactory written examinations shall meet the requirements of the minor subjects.

 A dissertation of not less than 50,000 words shall be presented on a subject chosen by the applicant in consultation with the major professor.
 Two copies of the dissertation properly typewritten and bound shall be presented, conforming strictly to the standards outlined in A Form Book for Thesis Writing, by William Giles Campbell, and to the additional instructions authorized by the faculty.
 The dissertation is written under the same regulations and procedure as that required for the Th.M. thesis.
-Should the applicant desire to publish his dissertation, he may be allowed to do so on the approval of the Administration Conmittee, but the copyright of the published dissertation shall be the property of the Dallas Theological Seminary.
+Should the applicant desire to publish his dissertation, he may be allowed to do so on the approval of the Administration Committee, but the copyright of the published dissertation shall be the property of the Dallas Theological Seminary.